-Dunwoody recognizes outstanding academic achievement by awarding Latin honors for students seeking a Bachelor degree or an Associate of Applied Science degree at graduation.
-Honors are based on cumulative grade point average.
+Dunwoody recognizes outstanding academic achievement by awarding Latin honors for students seeking a bachelor's degree, an associate of applied science degree, or a credit certificate at graduation.
+Honors are based on cumulative grade point average (GPA).
 The categories recognized are:

-- Summa Cum Laude: a cumulative grade point average of 3.90 or better - Magna Cum Laude: a cumulative grade point average of 3.70 to 3.89 - Cum Laude: a cumulative grade point average of 3.50 to 3.69
+- · Summa Cum Laude: a cumulative GPA of 3.90 or better - · Magna Cum Laude: a cumulative GPA of 3.70 to 3.89 - · Cum Laude: a cumulative GPA of 3.50 to 3.69